ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ```

 Save your file.
-Let’s move to the style.css file
+Let's move to the style.css file

 #### Step 4: Populate your style.css file

-We don’t cover CSS much in this course because it is assumed that you already understand how to use it or to find resources that will help you be able to use it.
+We don't cover CSS much in this course because it is assumed that you already understand how to use it or to find resources that will help you be able to use it.
 I will occasionally include styling into a tutorial so that it is easier to understand the interplay of templating, PHP, and CSS.

 WordPress gets the information about the template (metadata) from the style.css file.
 For this reason, we have to add the style.css file and some commented out information for our template to show up.
 I included some CSS so that we can get started.